ycoroneos/LightDraw/paper/LIDR_detailed.md

 |-------|-------|-------------|---------|---------|----------|----------|--------|---------|
 | bytes | 4     | 4           | 12      |    12   |       12 | 12       | 4      | 66.37MB |

+LIDR also easily allows for transparent materials, even though I did not demonstrate this ability in my demo.
+The reason for this is because all of the objects in the scene are drawn during a forward pass and each object's final color is determined in 1 pass.

+In G buffer deferred rendering, an object's final color is the composition of its components in the G buffer.
+By the time an object is determined to be transparent in the final pass, the information of what objects live behind it has already been lost.